aptdnfapt/Ai-speedometer/README.md

 - **"Model not available"**: Verify the model name is correct for your provider
 - **"Connection failed"**: Ensure your base URL is accessible and you have internet access
 - **"Invalid API key"**: Double-check your API key is correct and has proper permissions
+- **Debug Mode**: Use `npm run cli:debug` to enable detailed logging.
+This creates a `debug.log` file with API request/response details for troubleshooting connection issues.

 ## Usage Examples